 Customer care and customer support services providers move back and forth to determine how to balance between AI customer support and an actual human support team.
 Chatbots vs. live chat are simultaneously conflicted practices, while they can coexist and fulfill a mutual goal – when done right.

-AI Support and human support
+AI Support and Human Support

 Before leaping into a fully automated working environment, companies must carefully examine their targets, market, audience, current customers, and potential customers.

 Both AI support and human support have their pros and cons.
-Being cautious and analytical minimizes the risks and represents a proper way to put technology in use without losing the social and personal components.
+Being cautious and analytical minimizes the risks and represents a proper way to put technology to use without losing the social and personal components.

 With more tech innovations and continuous growth in this domain, organizations frequently choose to outsource development.
 Outsourced development teams eliminate potential in-house problems, such as a shortage of specific tech skills.
 The technical roles and positions businesses outsource are becoming more and more demanding, and the standards are getting higher.